Hadokane/CI_PP2_HUG/README.md

     1. Check it on multiple devices and screen sizes.
 (Documented in the testing section and improved upon by user feedback).

-    2. Are all elements can be interacted with by mouse and touch devices?
-(Include photos of using each device, before and after).
+    2. Can all elements be interacted with by mouse and touch devices?

 7. Demonstrate a variety of javascript functionality such as: